murex/mikado-testbuilders-kata/workshop/Animation Guide.md

 By writing down what they think they can do with their new knowledge, attendees have a higher chance of actually using it in their daily work.

+## General Animation tips

+### Do a live demo of the mikado beginning for large audience

+If attendees are remote, or only a single pair, letting them watch the video is fine.
+If they are all in the same room though, you'll get a chaos of unsynchronized replays...

+We could also just watch it through the main screen

+### Use wide visible timers

+The workshop follows a particular narrative.
+It is very important to stick to the agenda.
+Time lost at the beginning is eventually taken from the last activity, which is where people finally 'get' the power of Test Data Builders + Mikado Method.

+In order to make sure to stick to the agenda, use wide visible timer in the room.
+Time-boxing is preferred way to go.
+Activities don't rely on the code written previously, so people can start the next activity even if they did not finished the previous one.